getbubblenow/bubble-docs/arch/bubble-repos.md

 The primary repository, contains the code for the Bubble API.
 Building this repository will build everything you need to start a local Bubble Boot Launcher, from which you can fork a proper cloud-based Bubble Launcher, which can then launch individual Bubbles.

 This repository contains:
- * `automation`: the ansible roles to setup a new Bubble
- * `bubble-server`: the Bubble API
+ * `bubble-server`: the Bubble API, the nerve center of your Bubble
- * `bin`: scripts for working with Bubbles, including convenience scripts for working with the Bubble API
+ * `bin`: scripts for working with Bubbles, including convenience scripts for working with the API
  * `bubble-web`: a submodule containing the front-end UI code
  * `utils`: utility code submodules